GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 Group 3: Map_Cyclone_Impact_Assessment

 1. Now open the QGIS Model Designer.
 The tool can be accessed under `Processing` -> `Modeler Designer`
-2. In the upper panel click `Model` -> `Open Model` and navigate to your folder "FbF_Cyclone_Monitoring_Trigger", mark the "Cyclones_EAP_MAD_Trigger.model3" file an click on `Open`.
+2. In the upper panel click `Model` -> `Open Model` and navigate to your folder "AA_Cyclone_Monitoring_Trigger_MAD", mark the "Cyclones_EAP_MAD_Trigger.model3" file an click on `Open`.
 The model will open and you will see yellow, white, green and grey boxes.

 | Box | Significance | Description |